logan-penland/logan-penland/_posts/2020-09-07-first-post.md

 This is my **introductory blog**.

+>“All we have to decide is what to do with the time that is given us.” -J.R.R.
+Tolkien

 Hello!
 My name is Logan Penland and I am a Senior English Major at **Christopher Newport University** in Newport News, Virginia.
 This blog will be a collection of my assignments and ideas regarding the Digital Humanities.
 I first took an interest in this course once I finally learned what exactly the Digital Humanities is, which is the academic field that combines traditional scholarship with modern technology.
 This immediately intrigued me, because with the ever-growing wave of academic technology, and my passion for English and writing, it seemed imperative to get a grasp on the many ways that writing is woven in!
 Hopefully, at the end of this course I will have a greater understanding of the Digital Humanities as a whole, as well as make myself a better writer along a fresh medium.